-A confirmation email is sent after the sign up.
-The email here should included the same “From” address so as it allows the recipient to add it to their address book.
+A confirmation email is sent after they sign up.
+The email here should include the same “From” address so as it allows the recipient to add it to their address book.

 The server sending confirmation emails should be differentiated from the bulk sending IPS.

 Recipient of the confirmation messages requires taking an action so as to be added to the list.
 The confirmation email should be free of advertising as to avoid it being considered as abusive emails.